yashR4J/csv_reader/README.md

 [![Python 3.9](https://img.shields.io/badge/python-3.9-greensvg)](https://www.python.org/downloads/release/python-390/)

 This CSV reader is implemented in Python.
-It allows to specify a separator, a quote char and column titles (or get the first row as titles).
+It allows users to specify a separator, a quote char and column titles.

 ## Installation